-For September 2019 admissions, all applicants to a program with Specialization in Epidemiology, and proposing to conduct a thesis with Dr. Vicki Kristman, in the area of injury or work disability prevention will be considered for an additional Entrance Scholarship.
-Preference will be given to MHSc applicants.
-Dr. Kristman has 4 awards available for 2019 entry:
+For September 2021 admissions, all applicants choosing to conduct a thesis or dissertation with Dr. Vicki Kristman in the area of injury or work disability prevention that is relevant to the EPID@Work Research Institute will be considered for an additional Entrance Scholarship.
+Preference will be given to PhD and MHSc applicants.
+Dr. Kristman has two awards available for 2021 entry:

-All students awarded scholarships through Dr. Kristman will become student members of “EPID@Work” (The new Research Institute for Enhancing Prevention of Injury and Disability at Work).
+All students awarded scholarships through Dr. Kristman will become student members of the EPID@Work Research Institute.

 How to Apply: No specific application is required for any of these awards beyond application to the program.
-For the SSHRC-funded and OMRI-funded awards, please include some thoughts around a potential thesis topic in your letter of intent.
+For the CIHR-funded award, please include some thoughts around a potential thesis topic in your letter of intent.
 It is recommended that you contact Dr. Kristman for further details before preparing your application.

 Award Category: Scholarship